MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-display-data-securely.md

 ## Next steps

-Advance to the next article to learn how to
+Advance to the next article to learn how to [Setup page permissions](tutorial-setup-page-permissions.md).